Will more companies be shutting down in the next 12-24 months?

 I've been honing in on RM bikes for a few years as I watched them build the arguably best Enduro style bike in the Altitude & the best Downcountry bike in the Element.
 Adjustable, great geo, the right rear suspension, lightweight frames, etc.

 Lately they have released the most interesting mid power e-bike with the Instinct SL.
-Most powerful mid power, largest battery back + a huge RE, Adjustable Reach and their Ride 4, MId/ high pivot design with the best power delivery, competitive weight for the included features.
+Most powerful mid power, largest battery pack + a huge RE, Adjustable Reach and their Ride 4, MId/ high pivot design with the best power delivery, competitive weight for the included features.
 I see it as a solid step up from my Relay, once set up BC style as a 150/ 160 MX.

 The bikes seem worth the premiums that they ask.
 Before all of the BK business I was actively shopping for a deal on the Instinct SL.